 The application materials will be reviewed by The Brinson Foundation Selection Committee between November 2023 and January 2024.
 Applications will be read both by experts in the area of proposed research, as well as by astrophysicists from other areas of research.
 Applicants are advised to write a proposal that will appeal to experts and non-experts alike.

 The Selection Committee will develop a ranked list of candidates as a recommendation to The Brinson Foundation.
 If there are requests for the same host institution, preference will generally be given to the higher ranked candidates.
 Fellowship offers for 2024 will be made in early February 2024, and acceptance or refusal must be made no later than February 15, 2024.

 The primary criteria used by the Selection Committee are as follows:

-The proposed research program: This is the most important element.
+The Proposed Research Program: This is the most important element.
 Fellows should develop a persuasive case for an important program that will advance observational cosmology with the potential for a lasting impact.
+[50%]

-Preparation and past research: Preparation encompasses the applicant’s education, experiences, and technical abilities.
-Past research includes an assessment of the productivity, publication record, and scientific impact.
-The assessment will distinguish preparation from pedigree (i.e., high-profile institutions or advisers) and will take into account the availability of resources and opportunities.
+Preparation and Past Research: Preparation encompasses the applicant’s education, experiences, and technical abilities.
+Past research includes an assessment of the productivity, publication record, and scientiﬁc impact.
+The assessment will distinguish preparation from pedigree (i.e., high-proﬁle institutions or advisers) and will take into account the availability of resources and opportunities.
+[45%]

 Commencement of the Fellowship